Harmonic Soundscape Manipulation

 Deployments

 Explore multichannel speaker configurations in situ.
 Wired speakers as well as wireless.
-Can noise cancelation tehcniques e used to mitigate unnecesary feedback loops with regard to microphone inputs?
-The use of resonators, to use the place itself as a means of amplification.
+The use of transducers and resonators, to use the place itself as a means of amplification.
+Perhaps utilize other sound makers, wind chimes, aeolian harps.

 There will also be the development of methodolgies.
 That is to say, what should be done when approaching a site?
 Setting up systems, finding potential sources for sounds and modulations.
 Can a checklist be created?
 Best practices?
-Not knowing what a piece will or can be, at this moment, I can envision a situation where, I armed with a laptop and some mics and sensors, set up in a park, or on a sidewalk, and deploy a few bluetooth speakers in the vicinity, then begin to augment the sonic reality of the space.
 Is this preceded by visits to the site beforehand, once? twice?
 A week before?
 A day?

 This endeavor is a journey to answer some of the questions that I have now, but, possibly more importantly, it is also an effort to learn what the best questions to ask even are.
 I have a vision, and I have a confidence that the technology is here, I am only trying to put together the time and focus to stitch together the disparate parts into a language that I will be able to utilize for my own future work.
 To also share this knowledge and resources with others so that I may hear what they have to say as well.

-to tune and enhance the world around us
+One of my hopes being, to tune and enhance the world around us.